BarrensZeppelin/SKAuctioneer/readme.md

 Help & Suggestions
 ------------------
-If you want to contribute in any way shape or form, or if find a bug, feel free to use the Issues tab on the [development page][homepage] on GitHub.
+If you want to contribute in any way shape or form, or if you find a bug, feel free to use the Issues tab on the [development page][homepage] on GitHub.

 Changelog